Crowns and Bridges

 Crowns and bridges are placed over damaged or missing teeth to improve the appearance, shape or alignment of your smile.
 Crowns are tooth-shaped “caps” made of porcelain or ceramic that cover the tooth in need of repair.
 Bridges are used to replace missing teeth by anchoring caps to surrounding teeth.

-If you have damaged or missing teeth and are interested in crowns or bridges, let's talk!
+If you have damaged or missing teeth and are interested in crowns or bridges, please contact us.
 We’d love to discuss your options and help you make the best decision for your smile.

-Before your procedure, you’ll receive an injection in your gums of lidocaine or another local anesthetic.
-After the procedure is over and the anesthesia has worn off, you may feel some sensitivity with the temporary crown or some soreness in the gums around the tooth.
-The pain is very minimal though and shouldn’t last long.
+Before your procedure, you’ll receive an injection of lidocaine or another local anesthetic in your gums.
+After the procedure is over and the anesthesia has worn off, you may feel some sensitivity or some soreness in the gums around the tooth.
+The pain is very minimal and shouldn’t last long.

-Generally, dental crowns last between 5 and 15 years.
-We’ve seen some crowns last even longer, up to 25 or 30 years.
-Because crowns should last at least 5 years, most insurance companies will pay if the crown needs to be replaced anytime after those first five years.
+Generally, dental crowns last 5-15 years.
+We’ve seen some crowns last much longer — up to 25 or 30 years!
+Most dental insurances will cover the cost if the crown needs to be replaced after the first five years.